apache/opendal/docs/rfcs/0000-auto-region.md

 # Rationale and alternatives

-## Why not use virtual style `<bucket>.<endpoint>`?
+## Use virtual style `<bucket>.<endpoint>`?

-Virtual style works too.
+The virtual style works too.
 But not all services support this kind of API endpoint.
-For example, use `http://testbucket.127.0.0.1` is wrong and we need to do extra checks.
+For example, using `http://testbucket.127.0.0.1` is wrong, and we need to do extra checks.

 Using `<endpoint>/<bucket>` makes everything easier.

+## Use `ListBuckets` API?

+`ListBuckets` requires higher permission than normal bucket read and write operations.
+It's better to finish the job without requesting more permission.

 ## Misbehavior S3 Compilable Services

-There are many services that didn't implement S3 API correctly.
+Many services didn't implement S3 API correctly.

-Aliyun OSS will return `404` for every buckets:
+Aliyun OSS will return `404` for every bucket:

 ```shell
 :) curl -I https://aliyuncs.com/<my-existing-bucket>